spencer-neal/PyViz-Knowledge-Graph-Creation/README.md

 # PyViz-Knowledge-Graph-Creation
-Using Spacy for Entity extraction and NetworkX and Pyviz to create Knowledge Graphs to show analyze Knowledge Base Articles
+This project focused on exploring the potential of SpaCy for entity extraction and NetworkX and Pyviz for creating Knowledge Graphs.
+The primary objective was to investigate how SpaCy could effectively extract entities and relationships from a collection of customer-facing Knowledge Base articles.
+By utilizing these extractions, we then constructed knowledge graphs to uncover patterns and similarities that could inform feature selection for trend analysis.
+This initial model and study served as an intriguing exploration that significantly contributed to shaping the project.
+It laid the foundation for further development and provided valuable insights that influenced subsequent stages.